 To qualify for the award of the Graduate Certificate in Professional Supervision, a candidate will complete 40 hours of supervisor client contact in SSC560 Supervision of People Helpers.
 Students are provided a professional supervisor to support their placement unit.
-Students are usually required to find their own workplace/employer/mentor to be approved by AC.
+Students are usually required to find their own workplace/ employer/ mentor to be approved by AC.
 In some cases, a new aspect within a student's current paid employment may be suitable as a work placement.

 For further information related to Work-Integrated Learning please see the Professional Practice Handbook on Moodle or contact our BHYPERLINK "mailto:socialscience@ac.edu.au"

-SHHS Student & Placement
+<a href="mailto:socialscience@ac.edu.au"

-Coordinator@ac.edu.au
+mailto:socialscience@ac.edu.au

-SHHS Student & Placement
+mailto:socialscience@ac.edu.au

-Coordinator@ac.edu.au
+mailto:socialscience@ac.edu.au

-SHHS Student & Placement
+mailto:socialscience@ac.edu.au

-Coordinator@ac.edu.au
+mailto:socialscience@ac.edu.au

-SHHS Student & Placement
+mailto:socialscience

-SHHS Student & SHL
+mailto:socialscience

-<a href="mailto:soc
+<a href="mailto:socialsci